AI-Powered Microscope Counts Malaria Parasites in Blood Samples

-Today, a Chinese manufacturer and a venture backed by the Bill & Melinda Gates Foundation will announce plans to commercialize a microscope that uses deep learning algorithms to automatically identify and count malaria parasites in a blood smear within 20 minutes.
+Today, a Chinese manufacturer and a venture backed by Bill Gates will announce plans to commercialize a microscope that uses deep learning algorithms to automatically identify and count malaria parasites in a blood smear within 20 minutes.
 AI-powered microscopes could speed up diagnosis and standardize detection of malaria at a time when the mosquito-borne disease kills almost half a million people per year.

 An experimental version of the AI-powered microscope has already shown that it can detect malaria parasites well enough to meet the highest World Health Organization microscopy standard, known as competence level 1.
 That rating means that it performs on par with well-trained microscopists, although the researchers note that some expert microscopists can still outperform the automated system.

-That previous research, presented at the International Conference on Computer Vision [pdf] in October, has inspired the Global Good Fund—a partnership between the company Intellectual Ventures and the Bill & Melinda Gates Foundation—and a Chinese microscope manufacturer called Motic to take the next big commercialization step.
+That previous research, presented at the International Conference on Computer Vision [pdf] in October, has inspired the Global Good Fund—a partnership between the company Intellectual Ventures and Bill Gates—and a Chinese microscope manufacturer called Motic to take the next big commercialization step.

 Such microscopes could prove especially helpful in tracking the treatment of multidrug-resistant strains of malaria spreading in Southeast Asia.
 “This multidrug resistance monitoring relies on very reliable microscopy to see how quickly the malaria drugs have reduced the amount of parasites in the blood,” says David Bell, director of global health technology at the Global Good Fund.
 “We saw that machine learning could bring more accuracy and standardization in this area and allow countries to implement monitoring more effectively.”

-Note: Editor’s Note: The original version of this story incorrectly stated that Global Good is funded by the Bill & Melinda Gates Foundation.
-Global Good is directly funded by Bill Gates as part of a shared vision with Nathan Myhrvold, CEO and founder of Intellectual Ventures.